Team Semantics and Independence Notions in Quantum Physics: Logical Properties of Teams

-In this section, we use the resources of independence logic with its team semantics to express properties of empirical and hidden-variable teams.
+Next we use the resources of independence logic with its team semantics to express properties of empirical and hidden-variable teams.
 The possible benefits of expressing such properties in the formal language of independence logic are two-fold.
-First, the quantum theoretical concepts may suggest new interesting facts about independence logic in general, applicable perhaps also in other fields.
-Second, concepts, proofs and constructions of independence logic may bring new light to connection of concepts in quantum physics and may focus attention to what is particular to quantum physics and what is merely general facts about independence concepts.
+First, the quantum-theoretic concepts may suggest interesting new facts about independence logic in general, applicable perhaps also in other fields.
+Second, concepts, proofs and constructions of independence logic may shed new light on connections between concepts in quantum physics, and may focus attention on what is particular to quantum physics, and what are merely general logical facts about independence concepts.